BitcoinDesign/Guide/guide/how-it-works/ecash/design-best-practices.md

 ---
 ## General ecash best practices
-When designing bitcoin backed ecash applications it’s important to prioritize clear and intuitive interfaces that allow users to easily manage their tokens, whether they are minting, sending, or redeeming them.
+When designing bitcoin backed ecash applications it's important to prioritize clear and intuitive interfaces that allow users to easily manage their tokens, whether they are minting, sending, or redeeming them.

 ### Multiple mint or federation display
 {% include image-gallery.html pages = page.images_mint-list %}